top of page

 I saw this sign while at the National Museum.
 (Some things you just need to know!)

-(Self explanatory!)
+(Self explanatory?!)

 That evening a local band performed on board the ship.
 (They refer to themselves as "Icelandicbandname"on their website.
 Their name, in Icelandic, contains one letter not in the English alphabet, is difficult to pronounce for English speakers, and as they said, "You wouldn't remember it anyway.")

-one song a cappella.
+performs a cappella.

 And, yes ... a dog does bark in the background!
 (Someone had a support pooch on board.)